Tanz0rz/haxe-fmod/docs/platforms.md

 # Platforms

 The Haxe API is identical on every target.
-This page covers what differs underneath: what initializes asynchronously, how the native binding is found, and how to run an FMOD Engine other than the bundled one.
-The FMOD features the web build lacks are listed in [Limitations](limitations.md#html5).
+Underneath, the targets differ in what initializes asynchronously, how the native binding is found, and how another FMOD Engine version is used.
+[Limitations](limitations.md#html5) has the FMOD features the web build lacks.

 ## HTML5